 The decision letter provides further information about biometric residence permit collection.
 It informs you that only people aged 18 or older can collect a BRP.
-The letter will also explain one or two options for getting your BRP:
+The letter will also explain one or two options for collecting it:

 Note: Failing to collect your BRP can result in a fine up to £1,000 in the United Kingdom.